drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 Now we'll start exploring more of the features that Express brings to us.

-In your index.js file add/pdate the following lines
+In your index.js file add the following lines, after creating a new instance of Express.

 ```javascript
 // tell express to server our static files from the public folder